devcontainers/devcontainers.github.io/supporting.md

 ### <a href="#devcontainer-cli" name="devcontainer-cli" class="anchor"> Dev Container CLI </a>

-The dev container command line interface (CLI) is a reference implmentation for the Dev Container spec.
+The dev container command line interface (CLI) is a reference implementation for the Dev Container spec.
 It is in development in the [devcontainers/cli](https://github.com/devcontainers/cli) repo.
 It is intended both for use directly and by tools or services that want to support the spec.

 The CLI can take a `devcontainer.json` and create and configure a dev container from it.
 It allows for prebuilding dev container definitions using a CI or DevOps product like GitHub Actions.
 It can detect and include dev container features and apply them at container runtime, and run [lifecycle scripts](implementors/json_reference/#lifecycle-scripts) like `postCreateCommand`, providing more power than a plain `docker build` and `docker run`.